Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

 \subsection{Online Harm and Content Moderation}

 Online harm can refer to a myriad of toxic behaviors, such as public shaming \cite{ronson2015one}, trolling \cite{cheng2015antisocial}, and invasion of privacy \cite{lenhart2016online}.
-In this paper, most of the harm we study falls under Duggan's definition of online harassment, which includes six categories: offensive name-calling, purposeful embarrassment, physical threats, sustained harassment, stalking, and sexual harassment \cite{duggan_online_2017}.
-Online gaming communities are particularly susceptible to online harm: nearly three-quarters of all online game players have suffered some form of online abuse \cite{league2019free}.
-Researchers have found that harm in games may intersect with harm towards certain groups, for example, females \cite{shaer2017understanding}, gender minorities \cite{ruberg2018queerness} or people of color \cite{gray2012intersecting}.
+Our research focuses on interpersonal harm (as opposed to self-directed or collective harm), which is the harm that occurs in the interaction between two or several individuals \cite{krug2002world}.
+Most of the interpersonal harm we study falls under Duggan's description of online harassment, which includes six categories: offensive name-calling, purposeful embarrassment, physical threats, sustained harassment, stalking, and sexual harassment \cite{duggan_online_2017}.